gavinly/CosmosGWG/Month1.2020.md

 ##### What is the objective of the GWG?
 - Tushar ([Persistance](https://persistence.one)) suggested that the GWG's mandate should be to further the agenda of the broader Cosmos community, and Tushar thinks we should establish more clarity about what broader Cosmos community values to define the term "common good."
-- Serj ([cyber~Congress](https://cybercongress.ai)) cautioned about there being dangers in forming a working group, and that our role should primarily be listening to the community (what distinguishes a decentralized philosophy from centralized).
+- Sergey ([cyber~Congress](https://cybercongress.ai)) cautioned about there being dangers in forming a working group, and that our role should primarily be listening to the community (what distinguishes a decentralized philosophy from centralized).
 - Sunny ([Sikka](https://www.sikka.tech) & [All in Bits](https://tendermint.com)) wants tangible work to be done, and to minimize insular, self-justification work.

 ##### Who should be involved in the GWG?
 This question went largely unaddressed in this call.
-- Serj ([cyber~Congress](https://cybercongress.ai)) thinks we should prepare to share information and include communities outside of the Cosmos Hub as interchain governance takes form.
+- Sergey ([cyber~Congress](https://cybercongress.ai)) thinks we should prepare to share information and include communities outside of the Cosmos Hub as interchain governance takes form.

 ##### How should the GWG be organized?
 - Hyung ([B-Harvest](https://bharvest.io)) suggested that the GWG could be a group of workers who may volunteer to help a proposer to write a proposal using a platform; comparable to the Github development process.
 However, the incentive part is missing.